Good-PJ/Side_projects/Side_projects_02_Scraping/README.md

 :white_check_mark: The issues that arose during the code development have been successfully resolved.

 ### Thanks
-:interrobang:The code idea and its implementation belong entirely to the [PythonToday] (https://github.com/pythontoday).
+:hash: The code idea and its implementation belong entirely to the [PythonToday] (https://github.com/pythontoday).
 I used this information for coding practice and made only minor modifications

 :pray: [PythonToday]